RobRendell/gTove/README.md

 * Support animated mp4 or webm map/mini textures.
 * Ensure grid configuration pushpins remain the same size, independent of map resolution or zoom.
 * Make unpinned grid configuration pushpins pulse.
+* Support meta keys on Macs, so undo/redo can be done with meta-Z/Y instead of ctrl-Z/Y.
+* Allow bumping grid configuration pushpins via keyboard arrow keys, in addition to using the on-screen bump arrows.

 ## Plans/TODO